Municipal Guide Texas Arlington · Tarrant County

 Arlington Building Permit Guide

-Everything contractors, builders, and developers need to get a building permit in Arlington, TX — requirements, the Arlington Permits Accela portal, fees, trade permits, and inspections.
+How to get a building permit in Arlington, TX — Planning & Development Services, the Accela portal, contractor registration, fees, inspections.
+2026 guide.

 Authority: Planning & Development ServicesCode: 2021 IBC/IRC with Arlington amendmentsPortal: Arlington Permits (Accela)